 Chomps Tries to Fill the Void Inside Him

-Chomps Tries to Fill the Void Inside Him, forthcoming in Q3 2018 for the HTC Vive and Oculus Rift, is an arcade game in which you play a videogame character, Chomps, who has escaped from his cartridge and must eat and grow bigger (because that’s all he’s programmed to do).
+Chomps Tries to Fill the Void Inside Him, forthcoming for the HTC Vive and Oculus Rift, is an arcade game in which you play a videogame character, Chomps, who has escaped from his cartridge and must eat and grow bigger (because that’s all he’s programmed to do).
 In part a nihilistic-cute twist on Katamari Damacy, in part a soul-searching take on Hungry Hungry Hippos, Chomps has been developed over the course of a year by a primary team of three.
 I hold primary design and project management roles and assist with game engine work, while Cameron Stallings is primary visual design and modeling, and Cristiano Ferreira is primary on programming and game engine work.

 Game Design Decisions